hardmanko/ofxCX/docs/audio.md

 \endcode

 Synthesizing Audio
 ------------------

 You can synthesize audio in real time, or ahead of time, using the classes in the CX::Synth namespace.
-See also the modularSynth example.
+See the modularSynth example for some uses of synthesizer modules.

 Direct Control of Audio IO
 --------------------------

-If you want to be really fancy, you can directly read and modify the audio data that a CX_SoundStream is sending or receiving.
+If you want to be really fancy, you can directly read and write the audio data that a CX_SoundStream is sending or receiving.
 This is a relatively advanced operation and is unlikely to be needed in very many cases, but it's there if need be.

 In order to directly access the data that a CX_SoundStream is transmitting, you need to create a class containing a function that will be called every time the CX_SoundStream needs to send more data to the sound card.
 For example, you could have a class like this that creates a sine wave.